meettanmaysinha/pedagogical-agent-extension/README.md

 # Pedagogical Agent Extension
 ### Made for Jupyter Lab

+## Citation

+If you use this software in your research and/or teaching, please cite:

+Sinha, T., Huang, R., Prasadh, G.R.
+(2026).
+Scaffolding Emotion Regulation in Productive Failure Using an AIED System – Prototyping and Evaluation.
+In: Blanchard, E.G., Chen, G., Chi, M., Isotani, S. (eds) Artificial Intelligence in Education.
+Late Breaking Results, WideAIED, Practitioners, Industry and Policies, Blue Sky, Doctoral Consortium, FoL Workshops and Tutorials, FoL Invited Papers.
+AIED 2026.
+Communications in Computer and Information Science, vol 3032.
+Springer, Cham. https://doi.org/10.1007/978-3-032-29791-4_2

 ## Introduction

 This is a Jupyter Lab Extension for the Pedagogical Agent (PA), providing a user interface for a student to interact with the agent.
 This documentation is your comprehensive guide to understanding the components of this extension.